upcmarina/vaccines_village/README.md

 If you don't have the NetLogo Desktop App, you can run the simulator using NetLogo Web: http://netlogoweb.org/

 You just need to download `vaccines_village.nlogo` and then upload it to NetLogo Web.
-Define the variables, **Set up** the environment and then press the button **Go forever**.
+Define the initial parameters, **Set up** the environment and then press the button **Go forever**.

 Remember to read the documentation `vaccines_village.pdf`.

 ![image](https://user-images.githubusercontent.com/67465839/162614120-84514503-6c76-4ba5-904d-6ad64cdb5e15.png)